sagemath/trac_to_gh/Issue 3660.md

 # Issue 3660: add documentation to the reference manual for crystals and Weyl groups / characters

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3660

 Original creator: mhansen